1. Brainstorm your topic

 Provides research summaries on hot topics:

-Provides Topic Guides to help you get started on research.
+Provides Topic Pages to help you get started on research.

 Once you have your topic in mind, you may begin to search for books and articles on your topic.

 SmartSearch is a great place to test your topic since it looks for your terms in the full text of our e-book and article collections.
 [Almost like Google... but with better academic relevancy.]